MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteDesignTask.md

 ## SYNOPSIS

-Applies a published site design with a large number of site script actions to a specified site collection target.
-This allows a site design to be applied to an existing site collection.
+Similar to Invoke-SPOSiteDesign, this command is used to apply a published site design to a specified site collection target.
+It schedules the operation, allowing for the application of larger site scripts (Invoke-SPOSiteDesign is limited to 30 actions and subactions).

 The supported site templates you can apply a site design to include: “modern” team site (with O365 group), “modern” team site (without an O365 group); communication site; classic team site; and classic publishing site.

 ## SYNTAX